isabelirk/isabelirk/README.md

 👩‍🎓 I'm currently a undergraduate student in Geography (Licentiate) at UFFS.

-💻 I'm currently working on a project at the university called the Program for the Expansion and Consolidation of Technologies and Innovation in the Educational Context (PRACTICE).
+💻 I'm currently work at Betha Sistemas.

 🌱 I'm currently learning: JavaScript and English.